jillhodges/battleship/README.md

 - PS4 controller connected to ESP32
 - PS4 controller + Servos + ESP32
 - ESP32 and Mega Comms
+- LCDs (code updated, just need to run)

 TO BE TESTED:
-- LCDs (code updated, just need to run)
-- full code together
+- full code together (waiting to have mechanical set for half of board)